Spanish Second Language Pedagogy (4 units)

 A course in the significant elements of Spanish linguistics as applied in areas such as translation and interpretation, the pragmatics of oral and written discourse, including literary texts.
 Requires completion of a research project.
 Grade only.

 This survey course examines the literature of Spain and the Americas written before 1700 in a variety of genres and styles.
 Methods of literary analysis and historical contexts will be covered.
 This course will require the reading of El Quijote among other texts.
 Grade only.

-This survey course examines the literature of Spain and the Americas written in the XVIII and XIX centuries.
+This survey course examines the literature of Spain and the Americas written in the 18th and 19th centuries.
 Methods of literary analysis and historical contexts will be covered.
 Grade only.